aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 Problem description
 ===================

+An image in glance can have custom properties that have CRUD rules.
 When snapshotting or shelving an instance nova creates a new image in glance using the user credentials.
-If the user does not have the rights to create a custom property he is not able to make any of those operations.
+If the user does not have the rights to create a custom property he is not able to create or shelve an instance.

 Use Cases
 ----------

 A cloud-administrator wants to store license-cost properties on a per-image basis (like how much to charge per hour per cpu).
-This property can already be protected by role, but a cloud owner will want this property to be automatically inherited to child images.
+This property can be protected by role, but a cloud owner will want this property to be automatically inherited to child images.

+Another use case would be an administrator who wants to make operations on instances depending on image propertiess.
+For example taging Windows instances so they are run on a Windows hypervisor.
+We want this tag to be inherited to run the snapshot on the same type of hypervisor.
+We do not want the user to be able to change this property.

 Project Priority
 -----------------